arjungandhi/arjungandhi.com/content/projects/robots/swolkat.md

 (I found out later that we accidently set the currently limit on the motors to like 2 amps which meant it was struggling to move the leg around in the air, keep reading the steps look alot cooler later on)

 # Now do it again but more.

+Okay now you can control a leg in space.
+Congrats 🎉.
+The next step is attempting to coordinate 4 of those at once.
+Now in my several years of suffering through robot debugging hell.
+I've learned one of the best ways to debug broken robots is to see what its actually doing.

+## Visulaization

+To help with this I plotted the 4 corners of the robot and each of the legs, this provided a useful tool to help debug a whole bunch of issues with the robot.

+After many, **many** hours of debugging and a making a good bit of progress towards looking more and more like my father.
+Here's a cool video of it walking around in the visualization enviroment

+{{< youtube 59Iai2ZQGe0 >}}

+Using the visualization I was able to test a majority of the gaits before the robot was ever built.

+## Golly Gee Lets Get Gaited

+In simple terms gaits are patterns that describe the motion of the four legs of the quadruped.
+There's a huge variety of gaits that dogs and other four legged creatures use to traverse.
+During this project I programmed four of them.
+I'll breifly cover each of the four I programmed and some pretty videos ,however if you want more details about how each gait worked or detail flow charts for the logic.
+(As well other nonsense we had to implement inorder to make the damn thing work), again [paper](https://books.arjungandhi.com/Robotics/mqp-report.pdf).

+### Wiggle Gait (no idea what its actually called but I call cause it makes the robot wiggl)
+The wiggle gait tries to keep the feet of the robot on the ground while moving the body around.

+{{< youtube U84VOgEOHHI >}}

+### Crawl Gait
+The crawl gait tries to move the robot body forward at a constant velocity while moving the legs forward 1 at a time.

+{{< youtube Ln1GCvG1c0s >}}

+### Trot Gait
+The trot gait tries to move the robot body forward at a constant velocity while moving 2 diagonal legs forward at a time.

+{{< youtube D14twvJj0SA >}}

+### Intermittent Crawl Gait
+The intermittent crawl Gait consists of 2 major movements: First the body is moved to the center of the triangle formed by the 3 grounded legs, then the stepping leg is moved forward

+{{< youtube 8ohMD32n8FU >}}

+# The Results

+Unfortunately at the end of the day the robot didnt walk due to some major mechanical limitations in the belt transmission.
+But I learned a whole lot and this isnt the end of quadrupeds for me.
+Here some fun photos/videos of legs the robot.

+{{< figure src="https://lh3.googleusercontent.com/wdUPL4dMCzTlC6-GHme-ftvrY9oWVmIb6zYcTsWuD-0wfHSKBV5KJqa4z6diY1idY0uDQwEG0IcHHlgqUEqxXQxyBo6MrVHS-3Wce0_ijNi_5BPHI4r13vOp4wCNT2ZFmaOwQa3o-A=w2400" alt="image" caption="final cad render of the robot">}}

+{{< youtube dk_FZFgpvbE >}}

+{{< youtube xgTchCsH8v0 >}}

+{{< figure src="https://lh3.googleusercontent.com/9TESr6rtG9woQ784KADhJZpMVKIpAng_WKhnWu94UM-8fVXM1jYIR5qjH5X7YautkPU0oUJPdhXEfVoASVWyelp7HBqKHOxrO5DAh435VdXTW-LcDJRvSJoUk_jN0AI81wrjdbRcqg=w2400" alt="image" caption=" a sneak preview of whats next" class="center">}}